Soh Lip San is a partner in the firm’s International Arbitration Practice and Construction & Projects Practice.

 - Represented a leading water solutions company in a CIETAC arbitration over a joint venture dispute in relation to a cutting edge plant project in China.

-- Representing a state owned Chinese entity in an ICC arbitration regarding the development of an Indonesian project.
+- Represented a state owned Chinese entity in an ICC arbitration regarding the development of an Indonesian project.
 The dispute was governed by French law and involved sums in dispute exceeding US$50 million.

-- Representing a major Japanese trading house in two ICC arbitrations regarding engineering and construction issues over a railway project.
-The dispute was governed by Taiwanese law and involved sums in dispute exceeding US$75 million.
+- Represented a major Japanese trading house in various ICC arbitrations regarding engineering and construction issues over a railway project.
+The disputes are governed by Taiwanese law and involved sums exceeding US$100 million.

-- Advising clients on multi-million dollar energy project disputes (in excess of US100 million) in Indonesia ranging from coal mines to geothermal power plants that are subject to arbitration under UNCITRAL rules.
+- Advised clients on multi-million dollar energy project disputes (in excess of US100 million) in Indonesia ranging from coal mines to geothermal power plants that are subject to arbitration under UNCITRAL rules.

-- Drafting and advising on contract documentation and specific clauses during tender and tender negotiation of three power stations, including a combined cycle power plant (2 units x 370 MW) with a contract sum of over S$800 million.
+- Drafted and advised on contract documentation and specific clauses during tender and tender negotiation of three power stations, including a combined cycle power plant (2 units x 370 MW) with a contract sum of over S$800 million.

-- Drafting and advising on contract documents and specific clauses during tender and tender negotiation of a light rail system, contract sum, in excess of S$500 million.
+- Drafted and advised on contract documents and specific clauses during tender and tender negotiation of a light rail system, contract sum, in excess of S$500 million.

 - Advised an Australian aviation company in drafting, reviewing, advising and negotiation of a design, build and lease agreement with an international contractor in relation to the development of its multi-million integrated private jet sales and maintenance, repair and overhaul facility in Seletar Aerospace Park.

-- Acting and advising various main contractors on tunneling works in relation to projects as varied as the development of a deep tunnel sewerage and underground train networks;
+- Acted and advised various main contractors on tunnelling works in relation to projects as varied as the development of a deep tunnel sewerage and underground train networks to cable transmission projects.

-- Arbitration and litigation in relation to specialised manufacturing projects such as multi-cell / duo-cell cement silo and the clean room for a wafer fabrication plant.
+- Acted in arbitration and litigation in relation to specialised manufacturing projects such as multi-cell / duo-cell cement silo and the clean room for a wafer fabrication plant.

 - Contributor, Hudson’s Building & Engineering Contracts, 12th Edition

-- “Workplace Safety and Health – A Practical Guide”
+- Contributor, “Workplace Safety and Health – A Practical Guide”

-- GAR Construction Arbitration know-how – Singapore chapter
+- Author, GAR Construction Arbitration know-how – Singapore chapter